jina-ai/jina/README.md

 docker run jinaai/jina --help
 ```

+### Windows Support

+At the moment, Jina doesn't support Windows environment.
+Because some low level dependencies used in Jina core are currently not compatible with Windows.

 ## Jina "Hello, World!" 👋🌍

 As a starter, you can try out our "Hello, World" - a simple demo of image neural search for [Fashion-MNIST](https://hanxiao.io/2018/09/28/Fashion-MNIST-Year-In-Review/).
 No extra dependencies needed, just run: